MileHacker Logo

 Souvenir Recommendations

 • Date Products: Mulegé is famous for its dates.
-Purchase dried dates, date bread, or various date candies from local vendors and bakeries.
+Purchase dried dates, date bread, or various date candies from local vendors and places that sell bread and cakes.

 • Local Honey: A sweet reminder of the desert flora, produced locally.